symfony/symfony-docs/reference/constraints/Callback.rst

     If you specify your ``Callback`` constraint via PHP, then you also have the option to make your callback either a PHP closure or a non-static callback.
-    It is *not* currently possible, however, to specify a :term:`service` as a constraint.
-To validate using a service, you should :doc:`create a custom validation constraint </cookbook/validation/custom_constraint>` and add that
+    It is *not* currently possible, however, to specify a service as a constraint.
+To validate using a service, you should :doc:`create a custom validation constraint </cookbook/validation/custom_constraint>` and add
-    new constraint to your class.
+    that new constraint to your class.